ekuiter/tseitin-or-not-tseitin/README.md

 This repository provides Docker-based automation scripts for investigating transformations of feature-model formulas into conjunctive normal form (CNF) and evaluating the impact of such CNF transformations on subsequent feature-model analyses using SAT and #SAT solvers.

 The repository has several purposes:

-* First, it serves as the replication package for our ASE'22 paper "Tseitin or not Tseitin?
-The Impact of CNF Transformations on Feature-Model Analyses" (authored by Elias Kuiter, Sebastian Krieter, Chico Sundermann, Thomas Thüm, and Gunter Saake).
+* First, it contains all evaluation scripts for our ASE'22 paper *Tseitin or not Tseitin?
+The Impact of CNF Transformations on Feature-Model Analyses* (authored by Elias Kuiter, Sebastian Krieter, Chico Sundermann, Thomas Thüm, and Gunter Saake).
+    **The replication package for our ASE'22 paper is available [here](https://cloud.ovgu.de/s/pLyGicS95Z98bzg).**
+    It was generated according to the instructions below.
 * Second, it can be used to build a repository of feature models for Kconfig-based open-source projects (superseding [ekuiter/feature-model-repository-pipeline](https://github.com/ekuiter/feature-model-repository-pipeline)).
 * Third, it demonstrates how to apply the [FeatJAR](https://github.com/FeatJAR) infrastructure for authoring reproducible evaluations concerned with feature-model analysis.